 Make sure the screw heads are flush with the Shield.
 Close your door and see if the locks function correctly.
 If you get a little bit of rubbing from the deadbolt or door handle striker you can use a small file to remove some of the Jamb Shield’s holes.

-You should be able to sleep like a bear now that your door is reinforced.
+You should be able to sleep like a bear now that you have a Reinforced Entry Door that is Burglar Proof.
 The 3 1/2 inch long screws you used secure the Shields to the rough framing, which is WAY better than 1/2 inch screws that are only attached to the rinky dink jamb.
 Plus, if any hoodlum tries to kick open your door the Shields will distribute the force a lot better than your hinges or 2 1/4 inch strike plates.

 Do you use something else to burglar-proof your house?
 Let me know in the comment section.